cnstechnicalgroup/role-sqlserver-ha-config/README.md

 | secondary_host_name   |  no      |   ---   | Secondary host name for the server that is mirroring (replica)                                                                                                   .  |

-* If you choose to use /etc/hosts to resolve each machine that is participating in the AG, don't forget to add those ip addresses and hosts to the /etc/hosts file
+* If you choose to use /etc/hosts to resolve each machine that is participating in the AG, don't forget to add those ip addresses and hosts to the /etc/hosts file of the ansible server.
+This is necessary because the ansible server is used to run sqlcmd.

 Dependencies